Price pitches Red Sox to 7-0 shutout against Cleveland Indians

+“This is the pitcher Boston signed,” the Red Sox lefty said after pitching eight innings of three-hit, shutout ball to beat the Cleveland Indians 7-0 on Thursday.
+“For me to get back to that, it’s about time.”

-BOSTON — David Price pitched eight shutout innings for his fifth straight win, backed by three bases-loaded doubles in Boston’s six-run fifth inning on Thursday as the Red Sox beat the Cleveland Indians 7-0 to split their four-game series.
+Price (14-6) earned his fifth straight win, getting three bases-loaded doubles in a six-run fifth inning to help the Red Sox split their four-game series with the AL Central-leading Indians.
 After losing the first two games, Boston won twice in 20 hours to open a 9½-game lead over the idle New York Yankees in the AL East.

 The Red Sox, who have the best record in baseball at 90-39, have not lost four games in a row all season, and they are the only team in the majors that has not been swept.

-Price (14-6) gave up three hits against the AL Central leaders and no walks, hitting a batter and striking out seven before leaving to a standing ovation after the top of the eighth.
+“Hopefully we can be the first to 100, too,” said Blake Swihart, who entered the game as a pinch-runner when Mitch Moreland bruised his knee and delivered the go-ahead double in the fifth.

+Price signed a seven-year, $217 million contract before the 2016 season and pitched well in his first season in Boston but has yet to win a playoff game with the Red Sox.
 He has allowed five runs in six starts since the All-Star break, an ERA of 1.09 that is the lowest in the league among regular starters.

+On Thursday, he hit a batter but walked none, striking out seven before leaving to a standing ovation and high fives from his teammates after the top of the eighth.
+The Indians had not been shut out at Fenway Park since the final week of the 2009 season.

+“That’s a playoff-caliber team,” Red Sox manager Alex Cora said.
+“That’s one of the best teams in the big leagues and he was outstanding today.”

 Adam Plutko (4-4) matched him into the fifth, when Sandy Leon led off with a ground-rule double and moved to third on Jackie Bradley Jr.’s single.
-One out later, Plutko walked the bases loaded and then gave up Blake Swihart’s line drive to right-center that made it 2-0.
+One out later, Plutko walked the bases loaded and then gave up Swihart’s line drive to right-center that made it 2-0.

 J.D.
 Martinez was intentionally walked, then Xander Bogaerts hit a one-hopper off reliever Adam Cimber that went over third baseman Jose Ramirez’s head and off the tip of his glove for another two-run double.
 Another intentional walk loaded the bases, and then Eduardo Nunez poked a double down the first-base line to make it 6-0.